-Our assessments and observations indicated that pupil behaviour, wellbeing and mental health are still being impacted, primarily due to the after effects of the COVID-19 pandemic and the legacy it has left behind.
-The impact was and continues to be particularly acute for some disadvantaged pupils.
+Our assessments and observations indicated that pupil behaviour, wellbeing and mental health were significantly impacted last year, primarily due to COVID-19-related issues.
+The impact was particularly acute for some disadvantaged pupils.
 We used pupil premium funding to provide wellbeing and in-school Thrive support for all pupils, and targeted interventions where required.
-We continue to build on that approach with the activities detailed in this plan going forward.
+We are building on that approach with the activities detailed in this plan.